st-tech/zr-obp/examples/README.md

-# Examples
+# Open Bandit Pipeline Examples

+This page contains a list of example codes written with the Open Bandit Pipeline.

-- `obd/`: example implementations for evaluating standard off-policy estimators with the small sample Open Bandit Dataset.
+- [`obd/`](./obd/): example implementations for evaluating standard off-policy estimators with the small sample Open Bandit Dataset.
-- `synthetic/`: example implementations for evaluating several off-policy estimators with synthetic bandit datasets.
+- [`synthetic/`](./synthetic/): example implementations for evaluating several off-policy estimators with synthetic bandit datasets.
-- `quickstart/`: some quickstart notebooks to guide the usage of the Open Bandit Pipeline.
+- [`quickstart/`](./quickstart/): some quickstart notebooks to guide the usage of the Open Bandit Pipeline.